Top 4 Dog Breeds Originated in the Czech Republic

 czechoslovakian-wolfdog

 The Czechoslovakian Wolfdog was a result of breeding between the German Shepherds and Carpathian Wolves.
-The purpose was to create a dog breed with high temperament, trainability, strength, and physical build that can assist during the military operations.
+The purpose was to create a dog breed with high temperament, trainability, strength, and physical build that can assist during military operations.
 It was first bred in 1955 in Czechoslovakia but officially recognized as a national breed in 1982.

 The Czechoslovakian Wolfdogs are temperamental and quick learners and develop a strong bond with their family.
 Furthermore, they can easily be domesticated and do well with other animals.
 They are among the least barking dogs and usually communicate with their owners through body language.